-The reading today is Mark 11:12-23, Jesus’ dramatic act in the temple and his odd interaction with a fig tree.
+Today’s reading for Lent is Mark 11:12-23, Jesus’ dramatic act in the temple and his odd interaction with a fig tree.

 Picture Jesus standing in the busy temple court, cracking a whip through the air.
 Merchants, animal handlers, money changers, and gawkers all dive out of the way.
-Pilgrims in the temple for the Passover season can finally see their way through to the place of prayer.
+As the crowd of merchants clears, pilgrims in the temple for the Passover season can finally see their way through to the place of prayer.
 Minor priestly functionaries stand gaping at the impudence of this country rabbi who dares interfere in the temple’s workings.
 This is one of the most iconic scenes in Jesus’ life, familiar even to those outside the church.

 All four gospels record this dramatic moment.
 John places it early; a sign act meant to define the direction of Jesus’ ministry and his relationship to the temple system.
 Matthew, Mark and Luke place it within Holy Week, following Jesus’ entry into Jerusalem at the head of a royal procession.
 The Triumphal entry sealed Jesus’ fate with Roman power unwilling to tolerate challengers.
 In the same way, the Cleansing of the Temple sealed Jesus’ fate with the religious leadership desperate to preserve the status quo and secure its privileged position.

-Zahnd points to an interesting literary choice in Mark and Matthew.
+Mark and Matthew both make an interesting literary choice.1Probably because Matthew’s gospel drew on Mark’s as a source text.
 In those two gospels, the temple scene is placed next to a strange little interaction between Jesus and a fig tree.
 In Matthew, the fig tree episode happens immediately after the cleansing of the temple.
 In Mark, the connection is even more direct.
 Jesus interacts with the fig tree both before and after the event, almost as if framing the temple cleansing.

 Jesus inspected the fig tree for fruit.
 When he found none, he cursed it.
-Drawing from this moment and the way it frames the temple scene in Mark’s gospel, Zahnd calls Jesus’ trip to the temple another inspection for fruit.
+Drawing from this moment and the way it frames the temple scene in Mark’s gospel, some commentators suggest that Jesus’ trip to the temple was a similar inspection for fruit.
 The temple was both literally and symbolically the center of religion for Jesus’ people.
-The daily, weekly, and annual rituals and observances held there marked out the shape of their faith and practice.
+The daily, weekly, and annual rituals held there marked out the shape of their faith and practice.
 Those rituals and observances had meaning.
 They were important, but they were not the thing that mattered most.

-Religion, as a practice, serves to provide structure to the pursuit of God and the life of the Spirit.
+Religion, as a practice, serves to provide structure for the life of the Spirit.
 This practice is meant to be formational.
 It should change us, altering how we see God, ourselves, others, and thus how we live in the world.
 However, with its visible rituals, observances, and cultural standards, religion has a nearly universal failing.
-This was true for the religion of Jesus’ time and people.
-It’s true of every human religion before or since.
-It is a crisis of epidemic scale within the modern Christian religious community.
+This was true for the religion of Jesus’ time and people—but we must be careful to not fall into the trap that this warning is just for Judaism.
+This struggle is a human struggle that is true for every religion before or since.
+In case you’re not connecting the dots, I’ll say it directly.
+This very temptation is a crisis of epidemic scale within the modern Christian religious community.

 That failing?
 It is possible to perform the rituals, study and recite the teachings, participate in the culture, even love the religion itself, and not be changed.
 It is possible to be very religious by every observable measurement and still live in ways that explicitly ignore God’s instruction and even contradict God’s character.
 Even worse, it’s possible to live this way while justifying oneself as a good person expressly because of all that religious activity.